allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 2. Start on the "Sorties" tab and select which sorties you want to appear on the schedule: A. Select the date range and whether you want times displayed in Local or Zulu.
 Locations with no Zulu Rule or DST Offset entered in the PEX Locations module will also display in Zulu only.

-B. Select the squadron\(s\) from which you want sorties.
+2. Select the squadron\(s\) from which you want sorties.
 Select the MDS\(s\) you want to appear.
 Pick whether you want Alert, TDY, Cancelled, and/or Spare sorties to appear. \(Alert, TDY, and Cancelled are set in the Mission Board in the Missions grid.
 Spare sorties are created by including "sp"

 anywhere in the Mission Board Line Number field, e.g., "601sp".\) C. Select "Show Only Actual Sorties" to get an after-action report of what actually flew \(sorties with Actual Takeoff and Land times entered on the Mission Board\) in actual takeoff order.

-D. Select "BASH Window" to display the Bird-Aircraft Strike Hazard window of time.
+4. Select "BASH Window" to display the Bird-Aircraft Strike Hazard window of time.
 This window is setup in the Squadrons module.

-E. Final y, in the "Display" area, pick the columns you want to appear on the schedule.
+5. Final y, in the "Display" area, pick the columns you want to appear on the schedule.

 3. Move on to the "Ground" tab and select what ground scheduling data \(Personnel Commitments\) you want to appear.

-A. In the "Show" area, select whether to even display the "Ground" data at al and whether to label the entire schedule as "SECRET."
+1. In the "Show" area, select whether to even display the "Ground" data at al and whether to label the entire schedule as "SECRET."

-B. Select the squadron\(s\) from which you want personnel commitments to appear.
+2. Select the squadron\(s\) from which you want personnel commitments to appear.

-C. Final y, select the supervisor types and commitment types you want to appear.
+3. Final y, select the supervisor types and commitment types you want to appear.

 4. Select "PDF" to get an Adobe Acrobat read-only type file or "Excel" to get Microsoft editable file.